 If the expenditure incurred arises from a non-arm's length dealing and is more than the market value of what it was for, the amount of the expenditure is taken to be that market value.

-The deduction for project amounts allocated to a project pool begins when the project starts to operate and is calculated as follows:
+The deduction for project amounts allocated to a project pool commences when the project starts to operate.